"It Cosmetics - Bye Bye Under Eye Brightening Eye Cream" is effective for: Anti-aging, Exfoliation, Moisturizing and Evens skin tone

 Developed with plastic surgeons, this clinically shown anti-aging, moisturizing eye cream visibly smooths lines and instantly brightens while reducing the appearance of dark circles and puffiness.

-Source: Sephora New Zealand
+Source: Sephora Hong Kong

 This product can help improve hydration of the skin with the two types of ingredients.